abarr/blog/posts/2020/11-04-website-and-blog-5-dolllars-a-month-p1.md

 After creating the new `user` modify the account to give it the privlages you need.
 Following that copy over the .ssh directory to your new `user` account so you can login directly to the account using the `ssh key` from above.

 ```
 $ usermod -aG sudo your-user-name
 $ rsync --archive --chown=your-user-name:your-user-name ~/.ssh /home/your-user-name
 ```

  You can now close the ssh connection and test your new account by loging back in:

 ```
-$ ssh your-user-name@your-droplet-ip
+$ ssh your-user-name@your-Droplet-ip
 ```

-I have a domain name (andrewbarr.io) so I changed the DNS records so there was an A record for andrewbarr.io and *.andrewbarr.io pointing to my droplets ip address.
+I have a domain name (andrewbarr.io) so I changed the DNS records so there was an A record for andrewbarr.io and *.andrewbarr.io pointing to my Droplets ip address.
 This allowed me to modify the `.ssh/config` file:

 ```
 Host your-domain